GEO Group: United States facilities

+International facilities

 Internationally, in 2010, GEO operated a total of another 10 facilities in Australia, England, South Africa, and Cuba.
 As of 2016, subsidiary GEO Group Australia operated four prisons (Junee Correctional Centre, Arthur Gorrie Correctional Centre, Parklea Correctional Centre, and Fulham Correctional Centre), with a fifth facility expected to open in late 2017.
 In 2023 staff walked out of the Junee Correctional Centre over disputes regarding pay and working conditions.
 The New South Wales government later announced it would not be renewing GEO Group's contract to manage the facility.

 In the UK, GEO Group are associated with several contracts.
-The organisation runs the Dungavel Immigration Removal Centre, expanded in 2013 to hold 249 detainees, male and female.
-In 2004 the Children's Commissioner for Scotland described conditions at the facility as "morally upsetting" and threatened to report the UK and Scottish governments to the United Nations Committee on the Rights of the Child.
-In London, it runs the Harmondsworth migrant detention centre.
+The organization runs the Dungavel Immigration Removal Centre, expanded in 2013 to hold 249 detainees, male and female.
+In 2004, the Children's Commissioner for Scotland described conditions at the facility as "morally upsetting" and threatened to report the UK and Scottish governments to the United Nations Committee on the Rights of the Child.
+In London, it runs the Harmondsworth migrant detention center.
 This facility can hold up to 661 detainees.

-GEO Group is also contracted to the deportation of migrants, operating the Migrant Operations Center at Guantanamo Bay, Cuba, from 2006 to 2012.
+GEO Group is also contracted to the deportation of migrants, operating the Migrant Operations Center at the Guantanamo Bay Naval Base in Cuba, from 2006 to 2012.
 In the late 2010s, activists accused the company of detaining immigrants under inhumane conditions while complying with the Trump administration's family separation policy.
 GEO Group denied claims of separating families or housing unaccompanied minors.